Graphene: An overview

 For years, researchers have known that carbon, when arranged in a certain way, can be very strong.
 Case in point: graphene.

-Graphene- a one atom thin sheet of carbon atoms arranged in a hexagonal format or a flat monolayer of carbon atoms that are tightly packed into a 2D honeycomb lattice is the ‘new wonder material’ that is expected to shape almost all aspects of future technologies.
+Graphene- a one-atom thin sheet of carbon atoms arranged in a hexagonal format or a flat monolayer of carbon atoms that are tightly packed into a 2D honeycomb lattice is the ‘new wonder material’ that is expected to shape almost all aspects of future technology.
 Existing as the sole 2D structure on earth a lot is expected of this material.

 Graphene has many fascinating properties.
 It is about 200 times stronger than the strongest steel.
 It efficiently conducts heat and electricity and is nearly transparent.
 Graphene shows a large and nonlinear diamagnetism, greater than graphite and can be levitated by neodymium magnets.

 To give you an idea of what graphene is capable of :

 (1)It can be stretched quarter its length and it is stiffer than diamond thanks to its perfect crystalline structure and ultra strong interatomic bonds